-The Investment Manager's strategy is based on a top-down approach to determine which countries and economic sectors are most likely to generate the highest expected returns based upon fundamental research.
+The Fund seeks to outperform the Benchmark in any market environment, while balancing its sustainable investment objective of investing in only Investee Companies that are Sustainable Investments, and the investment strategy is engineered to be adaptable to a variety of market environments.
+The investment strategy is based on a top-down approach to determine which countries and economics ectors are most likely to generate the highest expected returns based upon fundamental research.